About Peckham Farms

 During each growing season we produce and market products that are often bought in bulk for the purposes of home canning, freezing, or pickling.
 This may include flats of strawberries and raspberries, bushels of canning tomatoes and pickling cucumbers, and more.
 We will use our online marketplace for customers to place and order for pickup at the farm.
 These products are subjected to availability and are first come first serve.

 How We Grow

-Peckham Farms has more than one acre of headed and passively heated greenhouses that extend our growing season.
-Several of our use a gutter system, so we can capture the rain in large barrels that we use to irrigate our crops.
+Peckham Farms has more than one acre of heated and passively heated greenhouses that extend our growing season.
+Several of our greenhouses use a gutter system, so we can capture the rain in large barrels that we use to irrigate our crops.
 We use the greenhouses to grow a variety of produce including; raspberries, strawberries, tomatoes, peppers, cucumbers and flowers.
 Peckham Farms is supported by a horticultural endowment fund through the Peckham Community Partnership Foundation.